AFAQK007/case-demo/readMe.md

-#congartulations this is my first github Repo.
+#Congratulations this is my first Github Repo.